The Gifted (album)

 The Gifted is the third studio album by American rapper Wale.
-The album was released on June 25, 2013 by Maybach Music Group, Allido Records, and Atlantic Records.
+The album was released on June 25, 2013 by Allido Records, Maybach Music Group and Atlantic Records.
 The production on the album was handled by multiple producers including Just Blaze, Jake One, Kane Beatz, Cardiak, The Runners and Lee Major among others.
 The album also features guest appearances from Meek Mill, Nicki Minaj, Rihanna, Ne-Yo, Rick Ross, Wiz Khalifa and 2 Chainz among others.

 The Gifted was supported by four official singles— "Bad", "LoveHate Thing", "Bad (Remix)" and "Clappers".
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number one on the US Billboard 200 chart, selling 158,000 copies in its first week.
 In June 2016, the album was certified gold by the Recording Industry Association of America (RIAA).

 Background

 On November 25, 2011, shortly after the release of Ambition, Wale announced on Twitter that he had already begun working on his third album.
 In November 2012, during an interview with MTV, Wale explained he would be taking a new approach with his third studio album, saying: "I just wanna show range.
 I proved a lot to my peers and to myself and to my fans so I just wanna take it back to something a little more exciting.
 When the music was most exciting to me.
 Kinda like when I was in my best pocket…Just for being swarmed in my own stuff and doing Self Made and all those things.
 I haven’t had an opportunity to stand on my own sonically as an artist as much as I would like.
 This new project I’m working on is definitely allowing me to do that."
 He also explained that he would be taking his time on the album, saying: "It’s not coming as quick as like a lot of other projects.
 Self Made I could just hit a beat, but now I’m like ‘Alright, I don’t like the strings.
 Take that out.
 Let’s try this.
 I don’t like the percussion so let’s change the snare.’
 I might be doing it myself on some of the songs on there so it's a little bit different."
 In March 2013, when speaking of his third studio album Wale said, "I'm dropping my third solo album first, then a couple months after I'll probably drop the Nothing project.
 I'm very creative, I'm knee deep in that joint.
 It's kind of like a persona; thing; I design my records and the sound a certain way for two different projects.
 It's going to have one sound, very, very soulful" and the first single, "Bad" is a pretty good indication of the direction I'm going for this project."